symbol/symbol-openapi-generator/typescript-node-templates/README.md

-# nem2-sdk-openapi-typescript-node-client
+# symbol-sdk-openapi-typescript-node-client

-Generated Open API library for [nem2-sdk-typescript-javascript](https://github.com/nemtech/nem2-sdk-typescript-javascript) using [nem2-open-api-generator](https://github.com/NEMStudios/nem2-open-api-generator).
+Generated Open API library for [symbol-sdk-typescript-javascript](https://github.com/nemtech/symbol-sdk-typescript-javascript) using [symbol-openapi-generator](https://github.com/nemtech/symbol-openapi-generator).

-If you want to create a NEM2 Catapult javascirpt/typescript client, use [nem2-sdk-typescript-javascript](https://github.com/nemtech/nem2-sdk-typescript-javascript)
+If you want to create a Symbol javascirpt/typescript client, use [symbol-sdk-typescript-javascript](https://github.com/nemtech/symbol-sdk-typescript-javascript)

-If you want to regenerate the client, check the [nem2-open-api-generator](https://github.com/NEMStudios/nem2-open-api-generator) page library.
+If you want to regenerate the client, check the [symbol-openapi-generator](https://github.com/nemtech/symbol-openapi-generator) page library.